microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 `OpEntryPoint` instruction.
 With the existing inline spir-v we can only get the first two.

-Since a lot (TODO: Add exact numbers) extensions add new builtin inputs, it would be good to have a clean way to do this.
-I'm proposing a new function attribute `vk::ext_builtin_input` that, like `vk::ext_instruction`, will imply a definition for the function.
-When the user calls the function, it will return the value of that builtin input.
+Existing extensions add new builtin inputs.
+To support adding built in inputs from source, this proposal adds a new vk::ext_builtin_input attribute that applies to a function declaration providing an implicit definition which returns the value of the builtin.

 For example, we could declare the `gl_NumWorkGroups` builtin in a header file like this: